Charleston Boat Tours

 If you’re more into seeing the water the way locals did back in the 1700s and 1800s, take a sail on the Schooner Pride.
 You’ll get a chance to see the Ravenel Bridge, Rainbow Row and some of Charleston’s many churches — all from a four-sail schooner.

 If you want to see the Charleston waterfront at sunset, this is a great way to do so; the sunset sail is one of the most popular tours offered by Schooner Pride.
 They even offer a sunset wine tasting cruise in case you can’t decide if you want to sip vino or enjoy Charleston’s waterways.
-Like most other companies on this list, they also offer a dolphin sail that features some of the local wildlife.
+Like most other Charleston boat tours on this list, they also offer a dolphin sail that features some of the local wildlife.

 Sometimes you want all the bells and whistles, and sometimes you just need to get from Point A to Point B. The Charleston Water Taxi will get you to the Waterfront Park, Maritime Center, Patriots Point and the Charleston Harbor Resort.